 Cycle to Work Schemes

-The main Cycle to Work operator is CycleScheme, so the questions below are based around their policy, other operators may vary slightly, but the general rules are the same.
+The main Cycle to Work operators are CycleScheme, Green Commute Initiative, and Gogeta.
+The questions below are based around the Cyclescheme policy, other operators may vary slightly, but the general rules are the same.
+Following this feature is the way Gogeta explains their scheme.

 - How does this work?